Aerodrome and Affiliates Announce Final Results of Their Previously Announced Tender Offers for Series B Shares of Grupo Aeroportuario del Centro Norte, S.A.B. de C.V.

 All Others Call Toll–Free: (800) 488-8035

-Email: [email protected]ng.com
+Email: [email protected]fking.com

 SOURCE Aerodrome Infrastructure S.à r.l